The adaptive hash index enables

 SHOW ENGINE INNODB

-STATUS command.
-If you see many threads waiting on an
+STATUS output.
+If there are numerous threads waiting on

 rw-latches created in

 increasing the number of adaptive hash index partitions or

 For information about the performance characteristics of hash indexes, see Section 8.3.9, “Comparison of B-Tree and Hash Indexes”.